Bordered Heegaard Floer homology: Invariance and pairing: More on expected dimensions

-\begin{definition} We say that a pair $(B,\vec{\rhos})$ with $B\in\pi_2(\x,\y)$ and $\vec{\rhos}$ a sequence of sets of Reeb chords is \emph{compatible} if the homology classes on the boundary agree, $[\vec \rhos] = \bdy^\bdy B$, and $(\x,\vec{\rhos})$ is strongly boundary monotonic.
-For such a pair, define the \emph{embedded Euler characteristic}, \emph{embedded index}, and \emph{embedded moduli space} by
+\begin{definition} We say that a pair $(B,\vec{\rhos})$ with $B\in\pi_2(\x,\y)$ and $\vec{\rhos}$ a sequence of non-empty sets of Reeb chords is \emph{compatible} {compatible pair!$(B,\vec{\rhos})$} if the homology classes on the boundary agree, $[\vec \rhos] = \bdy^\bdy B$, and $(\x,\vec{\rhos})$ is strongly boundary monotone.
+For such a pair, define the \emph{embedded Euler characteristic}, \emph{embedded index}, and \emph{embedded moduli space} by {embedded!index|see{index, embedded}} {index|seealso{expected dimension}} Define $\gls*{ModSpaceEmbeddedCpct}$ similarly. \end{definition}